chenshuo/tcpip-study/docs/throughput.md

 Throughput is limited by Rwnd (`snd_wnd`), 100ms * 66.7MB/s = 6.5MB.

 ![recv](img/sndwnd-limit.png)

+Window is filled up as soon as advertised.

 Set larger `tcp_rmem` on receiver, for larger sndwnd.